GP Bulletin November 2015 - Focus on Gynaecology

 This monthly bulletin aims to keep local GPs up to date with the trust's new services and developments.
 If you'd like any further information about any of the items in this month's briefing contact Naveed Saddique on 01274 272635, email firstname.lastname@example.org.

-Page updated about 2 years ago
+Page updated over 2 years ago